 After the Real Estate Regulatory Act (RERA) and Benami Bill have been passed by the Indian Government, the real estate landscape in India is looking very attractive to the Non-Resident Indian (NRI) and the Overseas Citizens of India (OCI) who wishes to invest there.
 The current infrastructure and new rules make it easier, cheaper as well as a transparent system encourages investments in Indian realty.
 Given that a NRI or OCI usually purchases property for investment purposes, it is in his advantage to stay invested for at least three years or more to get the maximum benefits of capital appreciation and be able to be economical about taxes.

 The first thing every overseas citizen should initiate is a Permanent Account Number (PAN) that acts as a national identification.
 This is required for any and all monetary transactions across India.
+Changes to the Indian budget that will affect NRI investments.
+Find them here.

 Below are a few important things to consider before buying property in India: